MarieJM/Marketing-for-developers/README.md

 * [Buzzsumo]
 * Unsplash
 * Pablo allows you to customize pictures with simple edits and quotes
-* Grammarly is another great tool that plugs into your browser.
-It checks your grammar as well as your spelling and offers helpful suggestions about sentence structure.
+* [Grammarly] checks your grammar as well as your spelling

-6. Sprout Social lets you schedule content for multiple days, this is great for marketing your own content.
-7. Remember your bitly link!
-No one wants to see a big long link that trails off, it looks a bit spammy whereas bitly links saves you time and most importantly character space!
+* [bitly] link!
+Bitly links saves you time and most importantly character space!

 ### Facebook Marketing